Yuketsu/SJFluidSegmentedControl/README.md

 ## Author

 This library has been adapted for Swift 3.0+ by **Sasho Jadrovski**, [http://jadrovski.com](http://jadrovski.com).
 The original creators are [LunApps](https://lunapps.com), as stated above.

+This library has been adapted for Swift 4.2 by Iurii Lebedev, http://devlebedev.com.
+The original creators are LunApps, as stated above.

 ## License